sagemath/sage-archive-2023-02-01/src/doc/en/developer/workflows.rst

 Git is a tool to exchange commits (organized into branches) with other developers.
-As a distributed revision control system, it does not have the notion of a central server; The Sage trac server is just one of many possible remote repositories from your point of view.
+As a distributed revision control system, it does not have the notion of a central server.
+The Sage trac server is just one of many possible remote repositories from your point of view.
 This lets you use and experiment with different ways to interact with other developers.
 In this chapter, we describe some common ways to develop